Sparse Automatic Differentiation for Complex Networks of Differential-Algebraic Equations Using Abstract Elementary Algebra: Test Case Description

-In our simulations we chose temperature $T=300\,$K, ideality factor $n=2$, and saturation current to be $I_s = 18.8\,$nA.
-Boltzmann constant $k \approx 1.38 \times 10^{-23}$ J/K. Voltage $v$ in the diode current function is the difference between node voltages at diode's anode and cathode terminals.
+In our simulations, we chose the temperature $T=300\,$K, ideality factor $n=2$, and saturation current to be $I_s = 18.8\,$nA.
+Boltzmann constant $k \approx 1.38 \times 10^{-23}$ J/K. The voltage $v$ in the diode current function is the difference between node voltages at the anode and cathode terminals of the diode.